AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 ***
 ### Settings Explained
 ***
-- `PASSTHRU button:` Sends your actual voice and not the voice changer through the virtual cable.
-You want this to be GLOWING GREEN or GREY (grey for dark mode users) for the voice changer to work.
+- `PASSTHRU button:` Sends your actual voice and not the realtime voice changer through the virtual cable.
+You want this to be GLOWING GREEN or GREY (grey for dark mode users) for the realtime voice changer to work.

 - `F0 det:` Pitch algorithm.
 Both RMVPE (for the best quality and robustness) and FCPE (for nice quality and being lightweight) are good options.